oVirt/ovirt-site/source/feature/direct-lun.html.md

 The *GUID* is returned in the getDeviceList response.

+Will be a query relating the "name" of the disk and all of the connection details providing the WWID.

-VM disks specified this way should support all the modes and features, i.e Shared Hot-Plug, etc.
+VM disks specified this way should support all the modes and features, i.e Sharable, Hot-Plug, etc.

 See [Stable Device Addresses](Features/Design/StableDeviceAddresses) for the complete device interface.